katiemarcks/katiemarcks/README.md

 - 👋 Hi, I’m @katiemarcks
 - 👀 I’m interested in ... coding!
 - 🌱 I’m currently learning ...
-Backend Web Dev
+Javascript
 - 💞️ I’m looking to collaborate on ...
 Anything and everything!
 - 📫 How to reach me ... katiemarcks7@gmail.com